matejnesuta/cypress-learning/README.md

-# weatherbot3000
+# Cypress learning

-Just a little project of mine.
-I need to learn Cypress as a part of my internship, so I decided to start with my old unused Twitter account.
+I need to learn Cypress as a part of my internship, so I decided to dedicate this repo to that activity.